 Spend a few hours in the city of Malaga itself.
-This historic settlement is worth seeing in its own right with cobbled streets and countless restaurants surrounding the Malaga Cathedral.
-With tourists often passing Malaga by in favour of the Costa del Sol's many other attractions, take advantage and have your lunch overlooking the marina with the sun directly above your table.
+It may have a reputation as stag do-central, but this historic settlement is worth seeing in its own right.
+The city centre is a tangle of cobbled streets, secret nooks and crannies and countless restaurants surrounding the Malaga Cathedral.
+With tourists often passing Malaga by in favour of the Costa del Sol's many other attractions, take advantage of the atmosphere and treat yourself to lunch overlooking the marina, with the sun shining above you.

 Getting to Benahavis is relatively straight-forward.
 There are two main roads running along the coast - the toll road AP-7 and the free A-7.
-The free road is more than good enough and takes a much more scenic route along the coast which we would highly recommend for going up and down the costa.
-It also benefits from frequent exits allowing you to stop along the way when you see a spot you like the look of.
+The free road is more than good enough and takes a much more scenic route along the coast, which we would highly recommend for going up and down the coast.
+It also benefits from frequent exits, allowing you to stop along the way when you see a spot you like the look of.

 One of the main sights is a set of caves discovered in 1959.
-These natural caves were home to some early humans and neanderthals with skeletal remains found throughout the linked caverns.
-Only part of the system is available to tourists with a display of the archaelogical finds inside ranging from natural rock formations to prehistoric fossils and paintings.
+The Nerja Caves were home to some early humans and neanderthals, with skeletal remains found throughout the linked caverns.
+Visitors can observe archaeological finds inside ranging from natural rock formations to prehistoric fossils and paintings.

-The town itself exhudes charm from every stone and offers great views of the coastline from the elevated Balcon de Europa - a viewing platform built on top of the Nerja cliffs.
-Two old cannons standing here remind you of the town's historical past and the benches are a great place to enjoy a morning ice cream.
+The town of Nerja itself is a charming spot to get out and explore.
+Be sure to head to the elevated Balcon de Europa - a viewing platform built on top of the Nerja cliffs - for sensational views of the coast.
+Two old cannons standing here remind you of the town's historical past, and the benches are a great place to enjoy an ice cream.

-A late lunch is a good idea in Andalucia as dinner is traditionally eaten late on in the evening.
-It's therefore a good idea to hop back in the car and make the return trip down the costa to Marbella.
+A late lunch is a good idea in Andalucia, as dinner is traditionally eaten later on in the evening.
+Once you've seen enough of Nerja, hop back in the car and make the return trip down the coast to Marbella.
 This famous resort is well-known for its beaches and countless hotels, but the Old Town is great for a midday stroll.
 Park up underneath Paseo de la Alameda and cross the road to get into the historic part of town.
 There is a broad selection of restaurants with tables on every square, so take your pick and have some lunch here.
 A number of shops sell everything from furs (no, really) to beach accessories.

 Puerto Banus is a mere 200 metres away, so you can stroll along at your leisure to have a closer look at how the other half live and inspect the exotic automobiles.
 Spend the afternoon and early evening relaxing on the beach with the odd cocktail thrown in before making the 10-minute trip back up into the seclusion of Benahavis.
-To complete the day''s road trip, freshen up and make your way through the narrow streets to select your restaurant for dinner from the dozens vying for your attention.
-Note that with many visitors coming from resorts up and down the coast, going later can mean a less busy and more relaxed atmosphere.
+Freshen up in your hotel room before making your way through the narrow streets to select your restaurant for dinner.
+Note that with many visitors coming from resorts up and down the coast, going out a little later can mean a less busy and more relaxed atmosphere.

-Park your car up and head towards Plaza de España which is the focal point of this small community.
+When you arrive in Casares, park your car and head towards Plaza de España, which is the focal point of this small community.
 To get some great views, make your way up the narrow street next to the Virgin del Rosario Chapel and keep heading uphill until you reach an old fort at the top.
-If you walk a bit further along, you will come to a viewing platform set above a sheer cliff face from where you are likely to see a number of falcons and kestrels up close and personal.
-In addition, the views over the town below are picture-perfect.
+If you walk a bit further along, you will come to a viewing platform set above a sheer cliff face.
+From here you'll likely see a number of falcons and kestrels up close and personal - and the views of the town below are simply

 Once you've got your snaps and feel that you've seen all there is to see in Casares, it's time to hop back in the car and make your way further inland to the majestic town of Ronda.
 This unique Andalucian town is placed on top of two plateaus with sheer rock cliffs down to a river valley below.
 The scenery is spectacular from every angle and the town itself is a real marvel too.